korisantosh/gotomenu-wp/readme.txt

 == Description ==

-**GoToMenu** is a lightweight and accessible WordPress plugin that enhances user navigation by allowing them to open a modal with a dropdown list of available menus by pressing the F2 key.
-This plugin is especially useful for users who prefer keyboard navigation and want to quickly access different sections of your website.
+**GoToMenu - Menu Navigator** GoToMenu - Menu Navigator is a WordPress plugin that boosts efficiency by offering rapid access to any registered menu.
+A simple F2 keypress opens a search box, letting users quickly find and open their desired menu.
+Save time and streamline workflow by skipping manual menu scrolling.

 ### Key Features:
 - Adds a settings page under "GoToMenu" in the WordPress admin area.
 - Includes a toggle field called "Enable for Frontend" to enable or disable the plugin's functionality on the frontend.
+- Includes a toggle field called "Enable for backend" to enable or disable the plugin's functionality on the backend.
 - When enabled, users (including guest users) can press the F2 key to open a modal displaying a list of available menus.
 - Users can select a menu from the dropdown list and navigate directly to the selected menu's page.
 - Fully accessible and keyboard-friendly, with support for navigating the modal using keyboard keys.